 Let’s start with the ingredients and accessories you need to make your green tea bath:

-- green tea loose leaves.
-Since we lived in Hangzhou, China, our favourite green tea in the Longjing, or Dragon Well.
+• green tea loose leaves.
+Since we lived in Hangzhou, China, our favorite green tea in the Longjing, or Dragon Well.

-Put your mixture of green tea and herbs in the fabric and close, your bath bag is ready.
-Of course you can also buy a set of muslin cloth bags like these ones.
+Put your mixture of green tea and herbs in the fabric and close your bath bag is ready.
+Of course, you can also buy a set of muslin cloth bags like these.

 Remember, before and after bathing to drink enough water as the detoxing effect can cause a bit of dehydration.
 Choose a water temperature that makes you feel comfortable, stay in the water at least 20 minutes but try not to stay more than 40 minutes.